george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 I was confident that Morgan could recover from a wipe out and retrieve her board, because I saw her open water swim skills the day before.
 If you perceive that your student is *not* a strong swimmer, you should be extremely selective about the conditions you enter the water with them (or simply choose not to get in with them).

 Once I saw Morgan surface from a wipeout with eyes wide open, fight or flight mode.
 Not everyone can handle that.
-And at least once she asked to take a break while were getting pummled by white wash.
+And at least once she asked to take a break while were getting pummeled by white wash.
 When I do another lesson, I will encourage this from the student: tell me when you're overwhelmed or need a break sooner rather than later.
-Surfing is about navigating fear, not being overhwelmed by it (which is a likely indication that the situation has become dangerous).
+Surfing is about navigating fear, not being overwhelmed by it (which is a likely indication that the situation has become dangerous).

 ### Next steps for Morgan